sebastianlarisch/spryker-docs/docs/scos/user/back-office-user-guides/202005.0/content/navigation/managing-navigation-elements.md

 1. In the *List of navigation elements*, click **Edit** next to the navigation element you want to edit.
 2. On the *Edit Navigation Element: {element number}* page:
     1. Edit the **Name**.
-    2. Select or clear the **Active** check box to activate or deactivate the navigation element.
+    2. Select or clear the **Active** checkbox to activate or deactivate the navigation element.
 3. Click **Save**.
 This takes you to the *Overview of Navigation Elements* page.
 You can see the message about successful navigation element update.
 The changes are reflected in the *List of navigation elements*.